-Fractional Erbium:YAG (or Er:YAG) lasers can lead to scalp hair growth per some recent studies.
+Fractional Erbium:YAG (or Er:YAG) lasers can lead to scalp hair growth per a number of recent studies.
 Both ablative and non-ablative Erbium lasers have been used to treat hair loss.

 Note that the fractional lasers discussed in this post have significantly higher wavelengths (1,500-3,000 nm) than typical low-level laser therapy (LLLT) home-use devices (650 nm).
 Fractional laser treatments must be undertaken at professional clinics and never at home.